Deutschland sucht den Superstar: Season 14

 During the live-shows of season 13, it was announced that the castings for season 14 will start in August 2016.
+The motto was still "No Limits".
 In Fall 2016, RTL gave closer details to the changes of Season 14.
 This season's the foreign-Recall was in Dubai and the contestants were performing in the desert, on the helipad of the Burj Al Arab, in front of the world's tallest free-standing-structure, the Burj Khalifa.
 The pre-recorded concerts in clubs in Germany were replaced by the mottoshows (theme shows) which were used from season 1 to 10.

 In 2016, RTL announced that H.P.
 Baxxter, Michelle and Dieter Bohlen would return, while Vanessa Mai was replaced by YouTuber Shirin David.
 Oliver Geissen returned as the host of the live shows.
 This season marked an all-time high because there was a final 14 which was the highest amount of mottoshow contestants ever.
 Also for the first time, a wild card voting was introduced where the public voted Alphonso Williams who was eliminated just before the mottoshows back in the competition.
 Alphonso Williams was announced the winner on 6 May followed by Alexander Jahnke, Maria Voskania and Duygu Goenel.
 With 54 years Williams is the oldest winner to date.

 Season 15

 For Season 15, Dieter Bohlen announced a new jury that consists of Carolin Niemczyk, Ella Endlich and Mousse T. The winner was the 16 years old Marie Wegener.
 She is the youngest winner ever and only the fourth woman to win the show and the first to win against a male in the top two.
 Michel Truog was the Runner-Up and Michael Rauscher reached the third Place.
+This season returned to the traditional age limit from 16 to 30.
+The prize money was reduced to 100,000 euros.